1998

 –REFERENCE: In Legion of Super-Heroes Vol. 3 #32—originally told in The Brave and The Bold #179.
 Batman teams-up with the time-traveling 30th century Legion of Super-Heroes (Element Lad, Colossal Boy, Cosmic Boy, Princess Projectra, Sun Boy, Chameleon Boy, Shadow Lass, Duo Damsel, Shrinking Violet, and Rond Vidar) to best their rival Universo (Rond Vidar’s father).
 Note that, in the original Bronze Age version of this item, Batman time-traveled to the 30th century and became aware of a distant future relative.
 Batman going to the future and learning of future relatives cannot be canon on our Modern Age timeline, so we have to assume the Legion comes to present day for this one.

 –FLASHBACK: From Secret Origins Vol. 2 #23—originally told in Justice League of America #195-197.
-The JLA faces-off against The Secret Society of Super-Villains—which includes the Wizard, Gorilla Grodd, Floronic Man, Blockbuster, Star-Sapphire (Debbie Camille Darnell aka Remoni-Notra), Reverse-Flash (aka Professor Zoom aka Eobard Thawne), Pyscho-Pirate, Mist, and Rag Doll.
+The JLA faces-off against the Secret Society of Super-Villains—which includes the Wizard, Gorilla Grodd, Floronic Man, Blockbuster, Star-Sapphire (Debbie Camille Darnell aka Remoni-Notra), Reverse-Flash (aka Professor Zoom aka Eobard Thawne), Pyscho-Pirate, Mist, and Rag Doll.
 The JLA defeats the villain team in a quick succession of battles that take place on Earth, on remote galactic locations, and in alternate dimensions.

-–“Siege” by Archie Goodwin/James Robinson/Marshall Rogers (LOTDK #132-136) August to December 2000
+–“Siege” by Archie Goodwin/James Robinson/Marshall Rogers (Batman: Legends of the Dark Knight #132-136) August to December 2000

 I love stories from the “penthouse era,” and this is a good one.
 Bruce has been in living in the Wayne Enterprises Tower aka Wayne Foundation Building for well over a year now (about fourteen months), and for anyone interested, writer Archie Goodwin gives us some really profound aperçus into Bruce’s psychology behind wanting to leave Wayne Manor in the first place.
 We also see some wonderful flashbacks to Gotham in the 1920s with Bruce’s grandfather (on his dad’s side), Jack Wayne, and his ousted young rival, the future mercenary Colonel Brass.
 Bruce’s grandfather is named Patrick, which means that he merely goes by “Jack,” a very common nickname.
 In “Siege,” we also witness the return of Silver St. Cloud as the famous publicist comes back to Gotham to organize a gun convention for the aforementioned Brass.
 However, it turns out Brass is using the gun convention as a front to start an all out war on Gotham.
 This war, stirred up between two rival mobs that Batman is in the middle of investigating, functions as a distraction so Brass can achieve his real goal: destruction of Wayne Manor as revenge against the Wayne Family.
 Of course, Batman stops the seventy-five-year-old villain and his militia, but not before the love of his life, Silver St. Cloud, leaves yet again.
 At the conclusion of “Siege,” Bruce decides it’s time to move back into Wayne Manor and does so.
 There is also a notable flashback sequence in “Siege” to the infamous masquerade scene where Thomas Wayne wore the original Bat-costume, which occurred before Bruce was born.

-In Batman/Deadman: Death and Glory.
+–REFERENCE: In Batman/Deadman: Death and Glory.
 This 1996 James Robinson/John Estes story isn’t numbered because it cannot be completely taken at face value.
 In other words, it has been heavily retconned (or it should be).
 In this tale, Batman gets possessed by an evil spirit known as The Clown.
 While under possession of this vile apparition, Batman murders a room full of innocent people.
 Let me repeat this.
 Batman stabs to death dozens of people.
 Eventually, after meeting with Felix Faust and performing an occult ritual atop the giant Batcave penny (!), Batman clears his name and exorcises the Clown with some help from Deadman and an HIV-positive man named Albert Yeats.
 While the events that occur in this story are canon, Batman’s mass murders definitely are not.
 If Batman killed even one person, let alone dozens, even if he was possessed, it would have had way more significance and impact on his life and upon future story-arcs.
 This horrible act is never mentioned again and that is simply unbelievable/unacceptable.
 It is made crystal clear in the narrative that writer James Robinson believes that a supernaturally possessed person cannot be culpable of criminality.
 I’m not going to start a debate about that here, but I don’t agree.
 At the very least, this would shake Batman and the entire superhero community to its core—and it just doesn’t.
 Therefore, either we disregard this entire tale as an Elseworlds thing, or we can read Death and Glory as if Batman simply attacks some people while possessed instead of horribly butchering them.
 Up to you.

 –REFERENCE: In Hawkgirl #59.
 The Mole gets out of prison.
 Batman finally learns his real name and becomes friends with him, likely bonding over his knowledge of arcane weaponry.
 In addition to introducing him to Catwoman and Batgirl, Batman decides to help the Mole with his parole and rehabilitation, setting him up with ownership of a rare book shop in Gotham.
 Batman will be friends with the Mole for decades to come, although we will have to imagine them hanging out on our timeline sporadically as these occurrences won’t actually be listed ahead.